New York City targets sex-trafficking cabbies

-NEW YORK (Reuters) - New York cab drivers convicted of felony sex trafficking for ferrying prostitutes to illicit liaisons would lose their licenses under new legislation passed on Wednesday by the New York City Council.
+NEW YORK, June 13 (Reuters) - New York cab drivers convicted of felony sex trafficking for ferrying prostitutes to illicit liaisons would lose their licenses under new legislation passed on Wednesday by the New York City Council.

 The council measure follows the high-profile arrests in April of a half dozen New York livery cab drivers charged with promoting prostitution.
 Prosecutors said the drivers got a fee to help find customers for a ring of prostitutes.